 💡 Grab our free template for leading a change process and get started with the cultural change process.

-Taking a people-centred approach to changing organizational culture increases the success rate by up to 58%.
-In comparison, top-down changes see only a 34% success rate.
+While change management tools are often viewed as a silver bullet for change, the reality is that the right tools alone cannot guarantee success.
+Instead, it’s crucial to take a people-centered approach to changing organizational culture, which can increase the success rate by up to 58%.
+In comparison, top-down changes only see a 34% success rate.

-6 incredibly effective tips for driving culture change
+6 incredibly effective tips for driving organizational culture change

 Here’s a quick rundown of our best tips for successfully changing organizational culture, followed by the details: